+Bakelite jewelry is gorgeous, fun, and highly collectible.
 If you love vintage jewelry, especially items from the Art Deco period, then Bakelite jewelry will be right up your alley.
-Manufacturers of the era created some incredible designs with this early plastic, and there are lots of Bakelite pieces that are just as wearable today as they were in the early 20th century.
+Learn how to identify Bakelite, and find out which Bakelite pieces are the most valuable to collectors.

-Invented in 1909 by a chemist named Leo Baekeland, Bakelite quickly took off as a material for novelty jewelry.
-The industrial era was in full swing, and manufacturers could quickly and easily formed this early plastic into almost any shape imaginable.
+Invented in 1907 by a chemist named Leo Baekeland, Bakelite quickly took off as a material for novelty jewelry.
+The industrial era was in full swing, and manufacturers could quickly and easily form this early plastic into almost any shape imaginable.
 This made the jewelry available to the masses, who may not have been able to afford many special items prior to its invention.

 The use of Bakelite really took off in the Art Deco period, and its opaque, matte appearance went well with the clean lines and geometric styles of the era.
 This also encompassed the time of the Great Depression, when most people didn't have much disposable income to spend on fine jewelry.
 Bakelite was affordable and gave women of the period a chance to show off their personal style.
 Most production stopped in the early 1940s around the time World War II started.

-- Bracelets - These came in solid bangle styles, as well as linked designs.
+- Bakelite bracelets - These came in solid bangle styles, as well as linked designs.
 They are sturdy and wearable today.